 - Teach them about consent.
 Sexting isn’t having sex, but talking about sexting can be a good time to start talking about consent.
 Consent is an informed, willing decision to engage in sexual behavior.
 When a person consents, they should feel safe and enthusiastic about their decision, and their decision should be their own.
 Your teen should never feel pressured into sexting.
 Saying “no” means “no,” and a “yes” after being pressured is coercion, not consent.
 Explain this to your teen, and let them know that they can come to you if they ever feel coerced or unsafe.

 - Give practical warnings.
 It makes sense to tell your teen what they need to know about sexting: that they can’t always trust who they meet on social media, that any pictures and messages sent can’t be taken back, and that what they do online now can affect them in their future.
 However, your child isn’t going to hear something any better if you repeat it five times.
 They’re going to hear what they hear, and the rest will be learned from experience.
 That can be okay.
 Emphasize that your child can always come to you with questions, or when they’re struggling—that’s what’s important.

 Talking about sexting can be tough.

 If you’ve used these tips, and it still isn’t helping you connect with your teen, then there are other steps you can take.
 Sometimes, teens can feel more comfortable talking to someone besides a parent, and that’s okay.
+This is true of parents who work outside the home and parents who work within the home.
+This is true if you are a parent of girls, boys or both girls and boys.
 If you need more support with this issue, try reaching out to others for help.
 Remember that the therapists at Explore What’s Next are always an option; we will know how to best support you and your teen.